michelesr/thesis/src/ccba.md

     $ docker-compose logs web db

-The `run` function can be used to run a command inside an isolated container that can be linked with the application ones, for example a postgres shell can be launched from a container linked to `db` for data manipulation:
+The `run` function can be used to run a command inside an isolated container that can be linked with the application ones, for example a PostgreSQL shell can be launched from a container linked to `db` for data manipulation:

 	docker-compose run --rm web psql